A Little More About Me

 “So, what?”, you may be asking …

-First, lest you get the idea I’m trying to make my case for Sainthood here, let me quickly dispel that notion.
-Having been born to an unwed mother, spent most of my childhood in either a Catholic orphanage or foster homes; lived a rebellious life as a youth and a troubled one as an agnostic college student, and having lived through an ugly divorce as a young adult, well, the first half of my life was more than a little messy.
+First, lest you get the idea I’m trying to make my case for sainthood here, let me quickly dispel that notion.
+Having been born to an unwed mother, spent most of my early childhood in either a Roman Catholic orphanage or foster homes, lived a rebellious life as a youth and a skeptical one as an agnostic college student, and having experienced an ugly divorce as a young adult, well, the first half of my life was more than a little messy.
 Thankfully, God specializes in cleaning up messy lives.
 I John 1:9 My complete personal testimony and journey with Christ will eventually be shared elsewhere on this site, but for now, suffice it to say I am ever-grateful for the unconditional love, grace, and mercy of God.
-Now older and wiser, can I do anything less than extend that same love and grace to everyone so perfectly embodied by Jesus and exemplified by Saint Francis?
+Now older and wiser, can I do anything less than extend that same love, compassion, and tolerance so perfectly embodied by Jesus and exemplified by Saint Francis to everyone that I meet?

 Second, my study and practice of prayer in general, and contemplative prayer in particular, have not only brought me closer to God, but have been literally life-changing.
 As a result, over the past twenty years, my music ministry, now limited to private devotion and occasional church and small group gatherings, has almost completely been replaced with the “prayer of great price” Matthew 13:45-46 – Nexus Prayer.